 Have you ever been to Heckrodt Nature Reserve?
 This gem is right in town in Menasha and its FREE!
 The 76-acre urban nature reserve includes forested wetland, cattail marsh, open water, created prairie, open field, and upland forest habitats.

-We started our exploration in the The Nature Center facility.
+We started our exploration in The Nature Center.

 (Closed on Mondays)

 The kids enjoyed the fish and indoor aquariums.
 It was also fun to look at the animal displays, all Wisconsin native.
 We enjoyed a craft and touch-and-feel displays in the meeting room.
 There is also a classroom amphitheater, “The Discovery Den” with lots of puzzles and puppets, perfect for little ones.

 Outside you’ll find 3 miles of looping trails with almost 2 miles of it as an elevated boardwalk.
 The trail is stroller and kid-friendly.
 Bikes and dogs are not allowed, so rest assured you won’t be run over.
 The trail is open 365 days a year from 6 am to 9 pm.
 You are sure to see some animals.
 We saw deer, chipmunks, squirrels ducks and birds (and thankfully no snakes)!
 It is one of our favorite walking trails.